Powerlearnproject/se-day1-assignment-Dzitso/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
-1. Requirement Analysis: Understanding the needs and constraints of the project.
-2. Planning: Defining project scope, timeline, and resources.
+1. Requirements: Gathering and documenting user needs and system requirements.
+2. Design: Creating high-level and detailed designs of the software architecture and user interface.
-3. Design: Creating architectural and detailed design specifications.
+3. Implementation: Writing code and building the software according to the design specifications.
-4. Implementation (Coding): Writing the actual code based on the design.
-5. Testing: Verifying the software’s correctness, security, and performance.
+4. Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
-6. Deployment: Releasing the software to users.
+5. Deployment: Releasing the software to users or customers.
-7. Maintenance: Providing updates, bug fixes, and improvements.
+6. Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.